heistp/irtt/README.md

 _Planned for v0.9.2..._

-- Refactor lconn, and make the srcSrcIP/ecn flag stuff independent.
-- Solidify TimeSource, Time and new Windows timer support:
+- Allow infinite duration tests that stream output
-  - Add --timesrc to client and server
+- Add support for fixed-units output to stdout during test
-  - Fall back to Go functions as necessary for older Windows versions
-  - Make sure all calls to TimeSource.Now pass in only needed clocks
-  - Find a better way to log warnings than fmt.Fprintf(os.Stderr) in timesrc_win.go
-  - Rename Time.Mono to Monotonic, or others from Monotonic to Mono for consistency
-  - Document 100ns resolution for Windows
-- Improve diagnostic commands:
-  - Change bench command to output in columns
-  - Rename sleep command to timer and add --timesrc, --sleep, --timer and --tcomp
-  - Rename timer command to resolution and add --timesrc
-  - Rename clock command to drift and add --timesrc
+- Move to recent Go version and pull in new x/sys and x/net libs
-- Add a `late` flag to RoundTrip
+- Record out of order info per-packet with a `late` flag on RoundTrip
+- Add report command that reads and emits saved results
+- Allow IPv6 addresses without brackets
+- Switch to Lookup* methods for name resolution
-- Measure and document local differences between ping and irtt response times
+- Measure and document difference between ping and irtt response times
-- Sync Debian package to history re-write and create backports version for Debian stable
-- Add `report` command, or similar, to print results from an existing JSON file
+- Allow sending *all* packets with a DSCP (currently the handshake uses DSCP 0)
+- Refresh documentation

-### v1.0.0
+### Inbox

-_Planned for v1.0.0..._
+_Collection area..._

 - Refactor handshake params to use signed values and straight bytes as appropriate.